TedTschopp/tedt.org/_posts/Drafts/2023-09-10-What-Makes-the-Human.md

 In addition to just currency and valuable data, a Cache can also contain other items such as advanced technology, high-value art pieces, and other renowned or long-forgotten intellectual property.

-## Holdings
+## Property

-Throughout the campaign, you may acquire a holding.
+Throughout the campaign, you may acquire a Property.
 In a fantasy setting, this could be a business like a smithy or a tavern.
 Alternatively, you might own a farm where peasants till the land and share a portion of each harvest with you.
-In a modern context, your holding could be a tech startup or a small consultancy firm.
-Holdings aren't limited to physical assets; your family and home could also constitute a holding.
+In a modern context, your Property could be a tech startup or a small consultancy firm.
+Property aren't limited to physical assets; your family and home could also constitute a Property.

-Your holding serves as your main occupation when you're not out adventuring or, in a modern scenario, when you're not engaged in other high-stakes activities.
-Not everyone has a holding.
+Your Property serves as your main occupation when you're not out adventuring or, in a modern scenario, when you're not engaged in other high-stakes activities.
+Not everyone has a Property.

 ### Rating

-There are multiple avenues for you to acquire a holding.
+There are multiple avenues for you to acquire a Property.
 You might inherit one from a wealthy family member if you're lucky.
-More commonly, you gain a holding as the outcome of an adventure, either as a gift or by discovering an unclaimed holding and taking it for yourself.
+More commonly, you gain a Property as the outcome of an adventure, either as a gift or by discovering an unclaimed Property and taking it for yourself.

 | Description | Rating Score | Example (Sci-Fi, Mystery, Steampunk, Fantasy)                                                                                                       |
 |-------------|--------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|